IsomorphicAlgo/CLI_Astro_Calc/readme.md

 # Convert Alt/Az to RA/Dec
 cargo run -- convert --from alt-az --to ra-dec --coords "45.0,180.0"

+# Convert ECEF to ECI (auto-calculates GMST from current time)
+cargo run -- convert --from ecef --to eci --coords "6378137.0,0.0,0.0"

+# Convert ECEF to ECI with specified GMST
+cargo run -- convert --from ecef --to eci --coords "6378137.0,0.0,0.0" --gmst 12.5

+# Convert ECI to ECEF (auto-calculates GMST from current time)
+cargo run -- convert --from eci --to ecef --coords "6378137.0,0.0,0.0"
 ```

+**Note:**
-**Note:** Outputs vary based on current time and observer location (hardcoded as 47.9088°N, 122.2503°W).
+- RA/Dec ↔ Alt/Az conversions vary based on current time and observer location (hardcoded as 47.9088°N, 122.2503°W).
+- ECEF/ECI conversions require GMST (Greenwich Mean Sidereal Time).
+If `--gmst` is not provided, it is automatically calculated from the current time.
+- ECEF/ECI coordinates are in meters.
+Typical values range from Earth's surface (~6,378,137 m) to geosynchronous orbit (~42,164,000 m).

 ### 5. `orbital` - Orbital Mechanics (Basic)
 Display orbital elements (full state vector conversion coming soon).